DmitryDemidovets/DmitryDemidovets/README.md

-- 👋 Hi, I’m @DmitryDemidovets
+- 👋 Hi, I’m Dmitry!
-- At the moment I am studying python as a developer at the IT School step https://itstep.by/
+- At the moment I am studying python as a developer at the IT School itstep.by
+- Telegram: @DmitryDemidovets
+G-mail: dmitry.demidovets@gmail.com
+Linkedin: www.linkedin.com/in/dmitry-demidovets

 <!---
 DmitryDemidovets/DmitryDemidovets is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.